 - Celebrations within your Slack or MS Teams Integration

 - Invitations to Leapsome for new employees

 - The platform language for newly created accounts (can be adjusted in the profile settings by every employee)

-- Choose your primary time zone
+- Choose your primary time zone (used for celebrations)

 Remove dummy data